02-003 Code of Conduct_20212-003

 b) Encourage the Member to stop the prohibited behaviour or activity;

-times, locations, other persons present, and any other relevant information, including steps
+dates, times, locations, other persons present, and any other relevant information,

 15.2 Formal Complaints

-be in contravention of the Code of Conduct may address his or her concerns through the formal
+appears to be in contravention of the Code of Conduct may address his or her concerns

-contravention of the Code of Conduct and any and all evidence in support of the
+be a contravention of the Code of Conduct and any and all evidence in support of

 c) any witnesses in support of the allegation must be identified on the Complaint